EvilKanoa/RodsTwo/README.md

-LightningRods 2
+RodsTwo
 =================================
-LightningRods 2 is a new and (greatly) improved version of my plugin [LightningRod] (http://dev.bukkit.org/server-mods/kanoas-lightning-rods) which is a plugin that adds magic wands (ish) that can preform things.
+RodsTwo is a new and (greatly) improved version of my plugin [LightningRod] (http://dev.bukkit.org/server-mods/kanoas-lightning-rods) which is a plugin that adds magic wands (ish) that can preform things.
 LightningRods 2 comes with every feature of the previous version, plus so much much more!

 Requirments
 -----------